3 Things You Need to Know About Annaly Capital's Big Earnings

-Annaly Capital (NYS: NLY) reported adjusted earnings per share of $0.54 for the fourth quarter, down a bit from $0.65 last quarter, or $0.60 in last year's fourth quarter.
+Annaly Capital (NYS: NLY) reported adjusted earnings per share of $0.54 for the fourth quarter, in line with last quarter, but down from $0.70 a year ago.

-This has been the case not just for Annaly, but industrywide, regardless of strategy or makeup, from American Capital Agency (NAS: AGNC) to tiny Armour Residential (NYS: ARR) , from non-agency RMBS specialist Chimera (NYS: CIM) to CMBS-dabbler Invesco (NYS: IVR) .
+Falling spreads have hit the entire industry, regardless of strategy or makeup, including American Capital Agency (NAS: AGNC) , tiny Armour Residential (NYS: ARR) , Chimera (NYS: CIM) and Invesco (NYS: IVR) .

 2. Leverage is down

-Sources: Capital IQ and company press releases. *Estimated.
+Sources: S&P Capital IQ and company press releases.

 3. Prepayments are steady

-Annaly's constant prepayment rate rose to 22% from 18% last quarter, but is down from 23% at the end of 2010.
+Annaly's constant prepayment rate fell to 19% from 22% last quarter.
 Mortgage holders generally don't like high prepayment rates, because they reduce interest income.
-We'll find out in the first two quarters of 2012 to what extent the administration's prior attempts to help homeowners refinance affect REITs, but most REITs have said they don't expect to be much affected.
-Keep in mind that with so many homes underwater and banks hesitant to extend credit, prepayment rates are lower than you'd expect them to be for such low interest rates, and they're unlikely to increase dramatically, though Annaly has said it's keeping a close eye on this area.
+The White House has been attempting to help more homeowners refinance, but most REITs have said they don't expect to be much affected.
+With so many homes underwater and banks hesitant to extend credit, prepayment rates are lower than you'd expect them to be for such low interest rates, and they're unlikely to increase dramatically, though Annaly has said it's keeping a close eye on this area.

 The Foolish bottom line